Coming Up - Heritage Day - September 28, 2019

 Since 2013 the Historical Commission has reenacted Heritage Days.
-This year the celebration will be held on Saturday, October 7, 10 am-3 pm.

 There is a mock hanging of a rascal from the old days, along with the capture and reading of the charges and pronouncement of his sentence.
 They also have a shotgun wedding and other festivities.

 So please celebrate our county’s heritage and have some fun.
 Bring the kids and grandkids and let them learn about the history of San Jacinto County, The Old Jail will be open for tours!

 Also, activities will start at 10 am to 3 pm at the Old Town Site.
 There will be a hayride, sack races, refreshments and more.
 Dress in early 1900 attire and join us for a day of fun.